 (a) Request Board Reasons

-The procedures discussed in this chapter are distinct from those available to "amend" Orders to correct minor and uncontentious clerical or arithmetic errors.
-For these "amendment" procedures, see Ch.14, s.6(f): "Hearings, Orders and Enforcement: Decisions, Reasons and Final Orders: Amending Orders".
+The review procedures discussed in this chapter are distinct from those available to modify Orders to correct minor and uncontentious clerical or arithmetic errors.
+For those "amendment" procedures, see Ch.14, s.6(f): "Hearings, Orders and Enforcement: Decisions, Reasons and Final Orders: Amending Orders".

 - WHAT Can I Review/Appeal?
 (Reasons, Decisions or Orders)